A-Goyal27/ImagesToSVG/README.md

 - Specifications of where to put the zoomed image, will be under the main image by default.

 ## Output
+A .svg file with:
+- The images side-by-side.
-- A .svg file with the images side-by-side and the zoomed images in the given location for easy comparison.
-The residuals between the zoomed images and the ground truth's zoomed image.
+- The zoomed images in the given location.
+- The residuals between the zoomed images and the ground truth's zoomed image. (the color bar goes from 0, 1)

 ## Running the Code
 Depending on which console/terminal you use, run: